 Quality insurance coverage is often your best first line of defense, and may be all the protection you really require.

 Some investors may be partnering with others into a real estate transaction.
-So long as the partner is not a disqualified party to the IRA, this is simple to do.
+So long as the partner is not a disqualified person to the IRA, this is simple to do.
 In the segregated LLC example, a property LLC may be partially owned by the IRA LLC and partially owned by a partner.

 Before you choose how to structure your investment platform, you should consult with your legal advisor.
 Every investor’s circumstance is unique and many factors such as the overall size of a portfolio, the type and location of investment property, insurance coverage, etc., will factor into determining the most suitable solution for your specific needs.